microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 Today we already have a large happy group of developers who are debugging in VS Code on a regular basis, but as a part of our mission we want to make debugging better and more available to developers.

-So a couple of months ago we began to engage in conversations to better understand the pain points of debugging in VS Code, and why some developers don't use a debugger at all.
+So a couple of months ago we began to engage in conversations to better understand the pain points of debugging in VS Code, and why some developers don't use our debugger at all.

 This is our observations: